 Lenses must be comfortable.
 Uncomfortable lenses often mean a poor fit and this can lead to abrasions (which can allow infections to occur).

-If your contact lenses are not comfortable, see your keratoconus specialist.
+If your contact lenses are not comfortable, see your keratoconus expert.
 If they can’t get them to fit your comfortably, it’s time to seek a second opinion.
-Look for a specialist who sees these patients every day, and not just a couple of times per year.
+Look for a highly experienced practitioner who sees these patients every day, and not just a couple of times per year.

 Worried about your diagnosis?
 Come and see the experts.
 Call The Eye Practice today or make an appointment online.